ashasr-arch/image-prediction-system/README.md

 # Image Prediction System

 ## Introduction
-The Image Prediction System is a web-based application that allows users to upload images and receive predictions using a pre-trained MobileNetV2 model.
+The Image Prediction System is a web-based application that allows users to upload images and receive predictions using MobileNetV2 model.

 ## Features
 - Upload images for prediction